Enter your dates to see availability

 Poole Harbour offers an expanse of water for the delectation of sporting enthusiasts.
 Wind surfing, mackerel fishing, speed boating and water skiing are all available for the thrill seeker.
 Onshore, the area is also ideal for cyclists, hikers and joggers, with 48 miles of cycle networks, 27 of which are along country paths and coastline, and are away from traffic.

-You'll find our best value deals at Shah of Persia by Marston's Inn (B&B) from just £27 per night, or Holiday Inn Express Poole, which offers 85 rooms from just £46 to £95 a night with great reviews (average review score of 10.0/10).
-You could book Antelope, with rates from £51 per night, or how about Blueshutters (Bed & Breakfast), with 9 rooms from £55!
+You'll find our best value deals at Holes Bay B&B from just £40 per night, or Holiday Inn Express Poole, which offers 85 rooms from just £41 to £100 a night with great reviews (average review score of 10.0/10).
+You could book Parkside Bed No Breakfast, with rates from £43 per night, or how about Antelope, with 21 rooms from £46!

 Our Premium listings offer excellent levels of service and